TrompDev/FloppyTromp2D/README.md

 # 🕊️ FloppyTromp: The Political Flight 🏛️💥

-Welcome to **FlopyTromp**, the absurdly addictive game where politics meets chaos, and you're just one flap away from getting *rekt*.
+Welcome to **FloppyTromp**, the absurdly addictive game where politics meets chaos, and you're just one flap away from getting *rekt*.
 Can you dodge the flying scandals, survive the partisan bullets, and unlock a roster of your favorite (or least favorite) political figures? 🤔

 ## What is this?

-FlopyTromp is a satirical, *Flappy Bird*-style game for degens who love a good political meme.
+FloppyTromp is a satirical, *Flappy Bird*-style game for degens who love a good political meme.
 Whether you're dodging scandals or literal bullets, your goal is simple: **Don’t crash.** But the more you play, the deeper into the absurd rabbit hole you go...

 ## How to play?
 1. **Flap** 🦅: Tap, tap, tap to avoid obstacles that may or may not be political in nature.
 (No promises.)